 Freyr is the god of fertility, prosperity, sunshine and virility.
 He is a major deity of the Norse, and one of the key warriors in Ragnarok.

 Abundance, courage, fertility, fair weather, good harvest, hard work, joy, love, peace, persistence, pleasure, prosperity, sacral kingship, sunshine, virility and wealth.

 Freyr weapon/domain of power

 His sword ‘Summer Blade’ that can fight on its own, a weaponized antler, his steadfast golden-bristled boar Gullinbursti that pulls his chariot, his magical ship Skidbladnir – always with favorable winds on its sails and which can be folded up and carried in a pocket, the power of rain and sunshine, his realm Alfheim, is home to the Light Elves, and his servants; Skirnir, Byggvir and Beyla.

 The best of the Aesir

-Freyr is the god of fertility, fair weather, peace and virility.
+Freyr is the god of fertility and fair weather as well as peace and virility.
 He is the son of Njordr and Hertha, and the twin brother of Freyja.
 He is a Vanir deity, living with his father and sister among the Aesir.
 Freyr’s name means lord in Old Norse.

 Njordr and his twin children consented to being taken as hostages by Odin to fortify the peace between the Aesir and Vanir, who had made war on each other for a long time.
 As a tooth gift, Freyr was given the control of Alfheim, home to the Light Elves.

 Freyr is a strong and persistent god and is considered the most renowned of the Aesir, revered for a good harvest and the peace he brings to the lands.